rendermaniac/wbr/README.md

 * Stores data for up to 5 flights.
 Will abort if disk is full

 Logging is determined by time delay rather than acting off a trigger.

+The driver software is a slightly modifed version of the enviro:bit python library https://github.com/pimoroni/micropython-envirobit